Quality Control in Manufacturing and Its Importance Across Industries

 We spoke with Director of Strategic Sales Kimberly McHugh who has over 24 years of experience in the life sciences space where quality control is essential to the manufacturing process.
 She explained the role of quality control in manufacturing and the career outlook for the profession.

-What is the importance of quality control in manufacturing?
+What is the importance of manufacturing quality control?

 “A lack of quality control in manufacturing can damage a company’s reputation, cause them to lose customers, and even create serious safety issues.
 If a company manufactures a pharmaceutical, a lifesaving medical device, or an infant car seat with a defect, these can be life-threating mistakes.
 This makes quality control in manufacturing important - it identifies these mistakes before a dangerous product goes out the door,” says McHugh.

-No matter the sector of manufacturing, employers want to maintain their company’s reputation.
+No matter the sector of manufacturing, employers want to maintain their company’s reputation and ensure factory quality control.
 If their product falls below consumer expectations or errors cause delays in production, companies put themselves at risk of missing business goals.
 Additionally, many products have government regulations and standards to conform to, such as automobiles, electronics, and pharmaceuticals.

 Manufacturing quality control personnel ensure that goods meet specific standards which varies by product.
 For example, if the company produces a steel alloy, quality control personnel are expected to know the mandated industry standards.
 They’ll pull samples of product from batches and test their composition, physical properties and other metrics to make sure it meets regulations.
 The tests may differ with each product a company sells and may be done according to a protocol, but the premise of manufacturing quality control is mostly the same.